vuetifyjs/vuetify/packages/docs/src/pages/en/features/sass-variables.md

 <entry />

-## installation
+## Installation

-When you do not use SASS/SCSS or vuetify's variables yourself, you don't have to install it.
-Vuetify works out of the box.
-But when you do when you want to change SASS/SCSS variables or use it yourself.
+Vuetify works out of the box without any additional compilers needing to be installed.
+Changing or using SASS variables though obviously requires the SASS compiler.

 ### vite

-Vite does provide built-in support for .scss, .sass, .less, .styl and .stylus files.
+Vite provides built-in support for sass, less and stylus files.
 There is no need to install Vite-specific plugins for them, but the corresponding pre-processor itself must be installed.
 Vuetify needs sass as a preprocessor so install it:

 ```bash
 npm install -D sass